5 business lessons I had to learn the hard way

 And this goes for those hard-won nuggets of wisdom too: it’s okay to let them go once they’ve served their purpose.
 Shake them off and move on to bigger – and brighter – things.
 After all, hard lessons are simply the precursor for astronomical success, don’t you know?
 Go get ‘em.

-What’s the hardest lesson you’ve had to learn in your solo business?
+What lessons have you had to learn the hard way in your solo business?